brodos/brodos/README.md

 #### Hey there 👋,

 My name is **Lucian**.
-I'm a fullstack web developer committed to _Laravel, VueJS, and TailwindCSS_ stack.
+I'm a fullstack web developer specialized in _Laravel, VueJS, and TailwindCSS_ stack.

 I've been working as a PHP developer since 2011, and made the switch to fullstack 4 years ago, using the before-mentioned stack.
 Went fully remote since 2014.